ajarihant7/Snake_Game/README.md

 Next steps ->  <br />
 Write the gameLogic() function. <br />
 Write the functions in seperate files. <br />
+Add a new fruit which is of 5 points and appears after every 5 normal fruit and appears only for 7 seconds. <br />
 Test a makefile for this if possible. <br />